qdrant/landing_page/qdrant-landing/content/documentation/database-tutorials/async-api.md

 ---
-title: Using the Async API
+title: Build With Async API
 aliases:
   - /documentation/tutorials/async-api/
 weight: 4
 ---

-# Using Qdrant asynchronously
+# Using Qdrant’s Async API for Efficient Python Applications

 Asynchronous programming is being broadly adopted in the Python ecosystem.
 Tools such as FastAPI [have embraced this new paradigm](https://fastapi.tiangolo.com/async/), but it is also becoming a standard for ML models served as SaaS.
 For example, the Cohere SDK